gcanales85/Rice-Boot-Camp-ETL-Project/README.md

 # ETL Proposal
 Aggregating data regarding opiate prescriptions from multiple sources, primarily comparing number of prescriptions vs. overdose cases or overdose deaths.
+Data should be relatable by both State as well as year.

 # Rice-Boot-Camp-ETL-Project